geometalab/OSMDeepOD/README.md

 If you have execute the result worker in the docker container you can move the crosswalks.json file to the /crosswalk/ directory which is map to your host.

+### Own Orthofotos
+To use your own Orthofotos you have to do the following steps:

+    1. Add a new directory to src/data/orthofoto
+    2. Add a new module to the directory with the name: 'your_new_directory'_api.py
+    3. Create a class in the module with the name: 'Your_new_directory'Api   (First letter needs to be uppercase)
+    4. Implement the function 'def get_image(self, bbox):' and returns a pillow image of the bbox
+    5. After that you can use your api with the parameter --orthofots 'your_new_directory'

+If you have problems with the implementation have a look at the wms or other example.

 ## Links
 - http://wiki.hsr.ch/StefanKeller/SA_BA_Gamified_Extraction_of_Crosswalks_from_Aerial_Images